Larry Mizel: 2010s

 In 2014, Mizel was named the "15th Most Powerful Person" in Denver by the magazine 5280.

 The Colorado Branch of Volunteers of America (VOA) recognized Larry Mizel for his generosity to the VOA and other organizations by presenting him with the Humanitarian Award during the annual Western Fantasy gala at the National Western Event Center in 2016.

 Mizel was then inducted into the Colorado Business Hall of Fame in 2016 by Junior Achievement-Rocky Mountain and the Denver Metro Chamber of Commerce.
 A video of the presentation can be viewed on the Junior Achievement YouTube channel.

+2020s

+Mizel was awarded the 2024 Fire in the Gut Award by the Navy SEAL Foundation for his extensive contributions to military and veteran support.
+The award was presented during the Navy SEAL Foundation's Denver Evening of Tribute, where Senator Michael Bennet read a tribute for the Congressional Record.

 Personal life

 Mizel and his wife, Carol, have an adult son, a daughter and six grandchildren.